-Called the “three R’s” of waste management, this waste hierarchy is the guidance suggested for creating a sustainable life.
-You might be wondering as to how can you incorporate these principles in your daily life.
-They are not hard to implement.
-All you need is to bring a small change in your daily lifestyle to reduce waste so that less amount of it goes to the landfill that can reduce your carbon footprint.
+They are not that hard to implement.
+All you need is to bring a small change in your daily lifestyle to reduce waste so that less amount of it goes to the landfill, which can reduce your carbon footprint.

-By refusing to buy items that you don’t need, reusing items more than once and disposing the items that are no longer in use at appropriate recycling centers, you can contribute towards a healthier planet.
+By refusing to buy items you don’t need, reusing them more than once, and disposing of those that are no longer in use at appropriate recycling centers, you contribute towards a healthier planet.

 The First ‘R’ – Reduce